-- This enzyme product complex dissociates into enzyme and products.
+- This enzyme product complex dissociates into enzymes and products.

 Frequently Asked Questions On Enzyme Catalyst

-1. What is the role of enzyme inhibitors in the enzyme catalysis?
+1. What is the role of enzyme inhibitors in enzyme catalysis?

-Enzyme inhibitors are mainly chemical substance, bacteria, and pathogens or a pesticide molecule.
+Enzyme inhibitors are mainly chemical substances, bacteria, and pathogens or pesticide molecules.
 These attack the activation site of the enzyme in two ways.
 Some molecules act as competitive inhibitors and other molecule attacks the allosteric site and stops the action of the enzyme decreasing its activity.